-3. In Try it Now problem 2 we found the standard & transformation form for the function $g(x) = 13 + x^2 - 6x$ .
+3. In Try it Now problem 2 we found the standard & transformation form for the function $g(x) = 13 + x^2 - 6x$.
 Now find the Vertical & Horizontal intercepts (if any).

-This process is done commonly enough that sometimes people find it easier to solve the problem once in general and remember the formula for the result, rather than repeating the process each time.
+The process in the last example is done commonly enough that sometimes people find it easier to solve the problem once in general and remember the formula for the result, rather than repeating the process each time.
 Based on our previous work we showed that any quadratic in standard form can be written into transformation form as: